vayndem/vayndem/README.md

 - 📫 How to reach me **abrorhaikal@gmail.com**

-- ⚡ Fun fact **I Learning Based on JS and can Integrated AI to website system**
+- ⚡ Fun fact **I Learning Based on JS and python capable to be Integrated AI to my system**

 <h3 align="left">Connect with me:</h3>
 <p align="left">